Jack Dawkins, James Dawkins and Lilly Ghia-Wilberforce, 2013

 What are you like as individuals?

 Like any group of people, we vary in our personal traits and interests.
 Some of us are optimistic and hopeful; others are cynical and sarcastic; others try to fight off pessimism.
-We have atheists, pagans and agnostics: Kerry, Richard, Em and Yavari are atheists (but Kerry’s fine with magic, while Richard and Yavari wouldn’t use it); Noël’s an atheist-leaning agnostic; Lilly’s a pagan, and James and Hess view themselves as being largely spiritual.
-We have varying political beliefs; for instance, Hess is a socialist, while Kerry, Em and Lilly are social democrats, and James considers himself a centrist Democrat.
-Most of us lean to the left, but the ways we interpret it are different.
-Our ethical stances vary too: Noël’s a pacifist, while Kerry and James are more pragmatic in their views on foreign policy.
-Neither Kerry nor Noël eats red meat, but Hess, James, Em and Lilly can’t get enough of it.
+We have atheists, pagans and agnostics: Richard, Em and Yavari are atheists; Noël’s an atheist-leaning agnostic; Lilly’s a pagan, and James and Hess view themselves as being largely spiritual.
+We have varying political beliefs, though we have some consensus beliefs on human rights.
+All of us lean to the left, but the ways we interpret it are different.
+Our ethical stances vary too: Noël’s a pacifist, while Jack and James are more pragmatic in their views on foreign policy.
+Neither Jack nor Noël eats red meat, but Hess, James, Em and Lilly can’t get enough of it.
 Richard refuses to eat pork.

 The reason for this is pretty simple: we’re separate people, and like any group of different people, we will vary.
 There are, though, some ‘themes’ that we have: we’re generally passionate about intellectual inquiry; a lot of us are artists or writers; quite a few of us have sceptical or rationalist philosophies; and most of us identify with the political left.
 These are things that bring us together, though, not things that make us ‘the same person’.
 When you’ve got a group of people with a collective goal, you’re bound to have some things in common.